gvzqez/theMTWS/README.md

 The movie data is provided through **themoviedb.org** API using the python library **pytmdb3**.<br />
 (See documentation: https://github.com/wagnerrp/pytmdb3)

-### Note:
+#### Note:
 API requests are limited to 30 within 10 seconds, so the first time the programme is executed, it will take a few more time before the page is displayed.
-Then, the data is stored in the local cache for one hour.
+Then, the data is stored in the local cache for one hour. <br />

 ## How to open the Movie Trailer Website